dhaasler/madcubapy/docs/source/visualization/wcsaxes_helpers.rst

-To add a colorbar to a map, `madcubapy` offers the :func:`~madcubapy.visualization.add_colorbar` and :func:`~madcubapy.visualization.append_colorbar` functions.
+To add a colorbar to a map, `madcubapy` offers the :func:`~madcubapy.visualization.add_colorbar` and :func:`~madcubapy.visualization.insert_colorbar` functions.
 These functions are also explained :ref:`below <colorbar>`.

 Using :func:`~madcubapy.visualization.add_wcs_axes`